-As a online marketplace, Airbnb generates revenue growth both by growing the number of buyers using the platform and how much each of those buyers spends.
+As a online marketplace, Airbnb generates revenue growth both by growing the number of bookings on the platform and the average booking size in dollars.

-Over the last two years the number of Airbnb's nights booked, a key usage metric for the company, grew 39.1% annually to 99.7 million users.
+Over the last two years the number of Airbnb's nights booked, a key usage metric for the company, grew 33.5% annually to 121.1 million.
 This is among the fastest growth of any consumer internet company, indicating that users are excited about the offering.

-In Q3 the company added 20 million nights booked, translating to a 25% growth year on year.
+In Q1 the company added 19 million nights booked, translating to a 18.6% growth year on year.

-Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Airbnb it a function of how much its users spend on the platform and what is Airbnb's take rate (cut) from each transaction.
+Average revenue per booking (ARPB) is a critical metric to track for every consumer internet product and for Airbnb it is a function of the size of the average booking on the platform and what is Airbnb's take rate (cut) from each.

-Airbnb’s ARPU growth has been decent over the last two years, averaging 15.6%.
-The ability to increase price while still growing its user base shows the value of Airbnb’s platform.
-This quarter, ARPU grew 3.05% year on year, reaching $28.93 for each of the nights booked.
+Airbnb’s ARPB growth has been strong over the last two years, averaging 11.9%.
+The ability to increase price while still growing its nights booked reflects the strength of Airbnb’s platform, as its bookings continue to book more than last year.
+This quarter, ARPB grew 1.58% year on year, reaching $15.01 for each of the nights booked.

 User Acquisition Efficiency